syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/ts/symbol-palette.md

 ---
 layout: post
-title: Symbol palette in JavaScript Diagram control | Syncfusion
+title: Symbol palette in JavaScript Diagram Control | Syncfusion
-description: Learn here all about Symbol palette in Syncfusion Essential JavaScript Diagram control, its elements and more.
+description: Learn here all about symbol palette in Syncfusion Essential JavaScript Diagram control, its elements and more.
 platform: ej2-javascript
 control: Symbol palette
-publishingplatform: JavaScript
+publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Symbol palette in JavaScript Diagram control
+# Symbol palette in JavaScript Diagram Control

 The **SymbolPalette** displays a collection of palettes.
 The palette shows a set of nodes and connectors.
 It allows to drag and drop the nodes and connectors into the diagram.